 Original Release Date:

-Dogfish Head Chicha 2014 is most closely based upon Peruvian brewing traditions.
-We've sourced indigenous ingredients to make the most authentic interpretation possible: organic pink Peruvian pepper corns, yellow maize and organic Peruvian purple maize.
-This year we also added Soursop Fruit, a native fruit to Central and South America (in our past batches of Chicha, we brewed with strawberries).
-Soursop adds a unique Mango –like tropical fruit character to this brew.
-As per tradition, instead of germinating all of the grain to release the starches, the purple maize is milled, moistened in the chicha-makers mouths (which we did right here three weeks ago in our Rehoboth brewery).
+In 2014, We sourced indigenous ingredients to make the most authentic interpretation possible: organic pink Peruvian pepper corns, yellow maize and organic Peruvian purple maize.
+We also added Soursop Fruit, a native fruit to Central and South America (in our past batches of Chicha, we brewed with strawberries).
+Soursop adds a unique Mango-like tropical fruit character to this brew.
+As per tradition, instead of germinating all of the grain to release the starches, the purple maize was milled, moistened in the chicha-makers mouths (which we did it right in our Rehoboth brewpub).
 The natural ptyalin enzymes in the saliva act as a catalyst and break the starches into more accessible fermentable sugars.
 On brewday the broken down (converted) Peruvian Corn was added to the mash tun pre-boil along with the other grains.
 This method might sound strange but it is still used regularly today throughout villages in South and Central America.
 It is actually quite effective and totally sanitary.
 Since the grain-chewing (known as salivation) happens before the beer is boiled the beer is sterile and free of the wild yeast and bacteria you would find in modern Belgian Lambics.
-Dogfish Head Chicha is 5.7% ABV, cloudy and unfiltered.
-It has a beautiful-purple-pink hue from the Peruvian corn, strawberries, and tree seeds - it's dry, fruity, complex, and refreshing.
-We hope you enjoy drinking this beer as much as we enjoyed making it!
+This batch of Chicha clocked in at 5.7% ABV, and was both cloudy and unfiltered.
+It had a beautiful-purple-pink hue from the Peruvian corn, strawberries, and tree seeds - dry, fruity, complex, and refreshing.

 The NY Times profiled our 2009 Chicha brew - read all about it.